Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 - *Invisibility potion* (5 gems), good and cheap first turn protection
 - *Ice block* (7 gems), good protection that can be saved for crucial moment
 - *Demon eye* (7 gems), extra mana at the cost of blind, learn enemy patterns and blind is no longer a problem
-- *Gold ingot* (7 gems), 300 gold is a lot you can upgrade, buy a rare card or duplicate a card with that.
+- *Gold ingot* (7 gems), 300 coins is a lot you can upgrade, buy a rare card or duplicate a card with that.
 You can also buy multiple cheaper stuff
 - *Circular shield* (8 gems), great source of shield with a small deck, with 8 cards it's 10 shield per turn after 1st turn, with 4 cards it's 10 shields per card played
 - *Book of magic* (8 gems), great healing once you have extra mana and magic card focused deck
-- *Piece of coal* (8 gems), 2 resistance is good for defense, you can restart the fight to get different debuffs until you get weak and blind (sometimes block is fine too)
+- *Piece of coal* (8 gems), 2 resistance is good for defense, you can restart the fight to get different debuffs until you get weak and blind (sometimes frail is fine if you have immune/daze)
 - *Frost nova* (9 gems), great first turn protection, essentially gives you a free turn at the start of the fight, also avoids many first turn enemy spawns
 - *Key of the portal* (9 gems), 1 extra mana on first turn and reshuffle option, very good for consistency and setup
-- *Freezing shot* (9 gems), once you have spheres and some mana generation you can daze an enemy almost every turn, single enemies don't stand a chance
+- *Freezing shot* (9 gems), once you have some mana generation you can daze an enemy almost every turn, single enemies don't stand a chance
 - *Necronomicon* (9 gems), extra mana at the cost of hp, do not take too early if you can't block attacks with immunes or shields yet, but great skill mid game
 - *Dark sigil* (11 gems), most powerful and dangerous skill, go to skill with 3rd class bonus, otherwise only take it if your deck has enough healing
 - *Mana battery* (12 gems), bit expensive early but allows you to save mana for important turns, opens up a very different playstyle.
-It's great to get tons of gold with mage thief if you gave lots of shields and armored
+It's great to get tons of gold with *Mage thief* if you gave lots of shields and armored

 ## Other useful skills:

 - *Telescope* (5 gems), cheap and effective, you can plan your path to get hard fights right after market, still a bit inconsistent
 - *Torch* (5 gems), cheap skill and helps you get better rewards after fights
 - *Snail shell* (6 gems), little armor to combine with *Dhorion [ANCIENT]*
-- *Purple potion* (7 gems), decent if you have *Demon eye* already, it's a sure 1 str/res every turn but the first, plus some extra when receiving debuffs
+- *Purple potion* (7 gems), decent if you have *Demon eye* already, it's a sure 1 str/res on every turn but the first, plus some extra when receiving debuffs
 - *Rabbit paw* (8 gems), not a priority but once your deck is well rounded, curse is one of the things that can still kill you.
 I often take it right before final boss.
 - *Phantom spear* (8 gems), deals a lot of damage but you usually don't need it, still much better than *dark sword* which is a waste of gems.
 - *Book of resistance* (8 gems), 1 resistance is decent but not great for 8 gems